 The Management Committee anticipate that a surplus will be generated in the year to 31 March 2022.
 The Association has healthy cash and net current asset position and thus the Management Committee are satisfied that there are sufficient resources in place to continue operating for the foreseeable future.
-Notwithstanding Covid-19, the Management Committee continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+The Management Committee continue to adopt the going concern basis of accounting in preparing the annual financial statements.